02developerrenaissance/mysql-queries-notes/README.md

 I Would add citations/referrences link to autor pages.

-Added Link to github pages resource is https://02developerrenaissance.github.io/mysql-queries-notes/
+Added Link to github pages resource is [Repo Page](https://02developerrenaissance.github.io/mysql-queries-notes/)

 Would be linking TableauPublic Profile View/DashBoard.